 Charging time (hours)

-Normally several 230 VAC consumers are included in a fuse circuit, so additional consumers (e.g. lighting, vacuum cleaner, electric drill, etc.) can be on the same fuse.
+Normally several 230 V consumers are included in a fuse circuit, so additional consumers (e.g. lighting, vacuum cleaner, electric drill, etc.) can be on the same fuse.

-If the car is connected to a 230 VAC/10 A socket and the control unit is set at 16 A, then the car will attempt to draw 16 A from the 230 VAC mains power circuit - after a while the overloaded 10 A fuse for the socket will be tripped and battery charging stopped.
+If the car is connected to a 230 V/10 A socket and the control unit is set at 16 A, then the car will attempt to draw 16 A from the 230 V mains power circuit - after a while the overloaded 10 A fuse for the socket will be tripped and battery charging stopped.

-In which case, reset the fuse for the socket and select a lower charging current on the control unit, see Charging the hybrid battery - preparations.
+In which case, reset the fuse for the socket and select a lower charging current on the control unit.

-In which case, reset the fuse for the socket/fuse circuit and select a lower charging current on the control unit - or disconnect other consumers from the socket.
+In such cases, reset the fuse for the socket/fuse circuit and select a lower charging current on the control unit - or disconnect other consumers from the socket/fuse circuit.

-If the car is connected to a 230 VAC/10 A socket and the control unit is set at 6 A, then the car will only draw 6 A from the 230 VAC mains power circuit.
-Battery charging will of course take longer, but then additional consumers can be connected at the same time to the same socket (or fuse circuit) as long as the total load does not exceed the capacity of the fuse circuit.
+If the car is connected to a 230 V/10 A socket and the control unit is set at 6 A, then the car will only draw 6 A from the 230 V mains power circuit.
+Battery charging will of course take longer, but then additional consumers can be connected at the same time to the same socket/fuse circuit as long as the total load does not exceed the capacity of the socket/fuse circuit.